Office of Finance, General Services Administration (GSA).

 (b) Claims arising from the audit of transportation accounts pursuant to 31 U.S.C.
 3726 will be determined, collected, compromised, terminated or settled in accordance with regulation published under the authority of 31 U.S.C.
 3726 (see 41 CFR part 101-41, administered by the Director, Office of Transportation Audits) and are otherwise exempted from this part.

 (a) The standards set forth in this section apply to the compromise of debts pursuant to 31 U.S.C.
 3711.
-GSA may exercise such compromise authority for debts arising out of activities of, or referred or transferred for collection services to, the agency when the amount of the debt then due, exclusive of interest, penalties, and administrative costs, does not exceed $100,000 or any higher amount authorized by the Attorney General.
+The General Services Administration (GSA) may exercise such compromise authority for debts arising out of activities of, or referred or transferred for collection services to, the Agency when the amount of the debt then due, exclusive of interest, penalties, and administrative costs, does not exceed $100,000 or any higher amount authorized by the Attorney General.
 The Administrator may designate other GSA officials to exercise the authorities in this section.

 (b) Unless otherwise provided by law, when the principal balance of a debt, exclusive of interest, penalties, and administrative costs, exceeds $100,000 or any higher amount authorized by the Attorney General, the authority to accept the compromise rests with the Department of Justice.
-GSA will evaluate the compromise offer, using the factors set forth in § 105-55.020 of this part.
-If an offer to compromise any debt in excess of $100,000 is acceptable to the agency, GSA will refer the debt to the Civil Division or other appropriate litigating division in the Department of Justice using a Claims Collection Litigation Report (CCLR).
+GSA will evaluate the compromise offer, using the factors set forth in § 105-55.020.
+If an offer to compromise any debt in excess of $100,000 is acceptable to the Agency, GSA will refer the debt to the Civil Division or other appropriate litigating division in the Department of Justice using a Claims Collection Litigation Report.
 The referral will include appropriate financial information and a recommendation for the acceptance of the compromise offer.
 Justice Department approval is not required if GSA rejects a compromise offer.

-(a) GSA may compromise a debt if the full amount cannot be collected because—
+(a) The General Services Administration (GSA) may compromise a debt if the full amount cannot be collected because—

-(3) The cost of collecting the debt does not justify the enforced collection of the full amount; or
+(3) The cost of collecting the debt does not justify the enforced collection of the full amount.
+Start Printed Page 68748

 (4) There is significant doubt concerning the Government's ability to prove its case in court.